 Then the POS user will have to enter the product details ( product name, and product price) and add the product into the cart by clicking on the “ADD” button as shown below.

 After that, the product will be visible in the cart for the checkout process.

-Here, The POS user can add product in the cart by using both the barcodes ie SKU and Product Id.
+The POS user can add products to the cart by using both the barcodes ie SKU and Product Id.

 Under the “Cashier” tab, the POS agent manages the functionalities like “Close Counter”, “Today Cash”, “Sale History”.

 On clicking the “Close Counter” tab, Drawer Amount Details, Counted Drawer Amount, Closing Drawer Detail options are available.

 The Drawer Amount Details display the opening amount which is $1000.00 here, today’s sales, and the expected amount in Drawer, $1519.00.